Policies

 Investigating Reports of Sexual Violence

-A complaint of sexual violence may be filed under this Policy, by any adult learner of our career college, to the Board of Directors, in writing.
+A complaint of sexual violence may be filed under this Policy, by any adult learner or employee of our career college, to the Board of Directors, in writing.

-Upon a complaint of alleged sexual violence being made the Board of Directors will initiate an investigation, including as follows:
+Upon a complaint of alleged sexual violence or misconduct being made the Board of Directors will initiate an investigation, including as follows:

-If an adult learner, in good faith, reports an incident of, or makes a complaint about, sexual violence, they will not be subject to discipline or sanctions for violations of the private career college’s policies relation to drug or alcohol use at the time the alleged sexual violence occurred.
+If an adult learner or employee, in good faith, reports an incident of, or makes a complaint about, sexual violence or misconduct, they will not be subject to discipline or sanctions for violations of the career college’s policies relation to drug or alcohol use at the time the alleged sexual violence occurred.

 Disciplinary Measures